code-423n4/2022-12-escher-findings/data/danyams-Q.md

 # [02] Open Editions cannot be sold for more than 4722 ether

 OpenEdition.sol has a struct **Sale**, that contains 2^72  for its member variable, **price**.
 2^72  wei is roughly 4722 ether, meaning that this is the max limit that an Open Edition NFT can be sold for.

+**Recommended Mitigation Steps:**

+Change price to a uint80, which would lead to a max price of 1208925 ether.

 Referenced Code: https://github.com/code-423n4/2022-12-escher/blob/5d8be6aa0e8634fdb2f328b99076b0d05fefab73/src/minters/OpenEdition.sol#L15